How to Get Rid of Rats in Attic, Walls & House?

 Quick tip: look along edges, not open floors.
 Rodents hug walls and corners because it keeps them hidden.

-Where Rodents Hide Indoors (And Why They’re Hard to Catch)
+Where Rats/Rodents Hide Indoors (And Why They’re Hard to Catch)

 Rodents aren’t running around the middle of your house all day.
 They stay hidden in tight, warm, quiet places where you rarely look, and that’s why they’re so annoying to deal with.